oecspearl/Content-Creator/replit.md

 # OECS Content Creator

 ## Overview
 OECS Content Creator is a full-stack web application for educators in the Organization of Eastern Caribbean States.
 It enables the creation, management, and sharing of interactive educational content, including quizzes, flashcards, interactive videos, image hotspots, drag and drop exercises, fill in the blanks, memory games, interactive books, video finders with pedagogical guidance, and AI-generated Google Slides presentations.
-The platform features AI-powered content generation using OpenAI's GPT models, real-time content preview, and public sharing capabilities to enhance learning and collaboration among educators and students.
+The platform features AI-powered content generation using OpenAI's GPT models, real-time content preview, public sharing capabilities, and Google Classroom integration for sharing all content types to enhance learning and collaboration among educators and students.

 ## User Preferences
 Preferred communication style: Simple, everyday language.